vinittech/kthdev/assignment-2/README.md

 # Assignment -2

 Following are the two solutions.
 Packages required are Numpy and OpenCv.
+Run the solution using the following commands.
 ```shell
 1) python solution1.py
 2) python solution2.py